-19.1 In regard to preventing hospital-acquired infections related to inadequate hand hygiene, our organization has done the following or has had the following in place within the last 12 months: AWARENESS a 🗖 conducted a hospital-wide evaluation of the potential impact of improvements in hand hygiene on the frequency and severity of hospital-acquired infections in our patient population. (p.250) AWAR submitted a report to the Board (governance) with recommendations for measurimprovement targets.
-19.2 In regard to preventing hospital-acquired infections related to inadequate hand hygiene, our organization has done the following or has had the following in place within the last 12 months: a 🗖 held clinical leadership directly accountable for this patient safety area through performance reviews or compensation.
-ACCOUNTABILITY b held senior administrative leadership directly accountable for performance in this patient safety area through performance reviews or compensation.
-ACCOUN с 🗖 c □ held the patient safety officer directly accountable for improvements in performance thro performance reviews or compensation. d ☐ reported to the Board (governance) the results of the measurable improvement targets.
-19.3 In regard to preventing hospital-acquired infections related to inadequate hand hygiene, our organization has done the following or has had the following in place within the last 12 months: a 🗖 conducted staff education/knowledge transfer and skill development programs, with attendance documented. (p.251) Ь□ documented expenditures on staff education related to this Safe Practice in the previous year. ≽ ABILIT
+19.1 In regard to preventing hospital-acquired infections related to inadequate hand hygiene, our organization has done the following or has had the following in place within the last 12 months: AWARENESS a 🗖 conducted a hospital-wide evaluation of the potential impact of improvements in hand hygiene on the frequency and severity of hospital-acquired infections in our patient population. (p.250) b 🗖 submitted a report to the Board (governance) with recommendations for measurable improvement targets.
+19.2 rd to preventing hospital-acquired infections related to inadequate hand hygiene, our zation has done the following or has had the following in place within the last 12 s: a 🗖 held clinical leadership directly accountable for this patient safety area through performance reviews or compensation.
+ACCOUNTABILITY b 🗖 held senior administrative leadership directly accountable for performance in this patient safety area through performance reviews or compensation.
+ACCOUN с 🗖 held the patient safety officer directly accountable for improvements in performance through performance reviews or compensation. d 🗖 reported to the Board (governance) the results of the measurable improvement targets.
+19.3 rd to preventing hospital-acquired infections related to inadequate hand hygiene, our zation has done the following or has had the following in place within the last 12 s: a 🗖 conducted staff education/knowledge transfer and skill development programs, with attendance documented. (p.251) b 🗖 documented expenditures on staff education related to this Safe Practice in the previous year.
+ABILITY

-19.4 organi In regard to preventing hospital-acquired infections related to inadequate hand hygiene, our organization has done the following within the last 12 months or has had the following in place during the last 12 months and updates are made regularly: a 🗖 developed and implemented explicit policies and procedures across the entire organization to prevent hospital-acquired infections due to inadequate hand hygiene including CDC guidelines with category IA, IB, or IC evidence. (p.250) 0 1 "1" / monitored a previously implemented hospital-wide performance improvement program that measures, and demonstrates full achievement of, the impact of this specific Safe Practice. (pp.250-251) 19.5 - This check box is in the online survey tool to ensure that your hospital has reviewed data entry for the above questions.
+19.4 In regard to preventing hospital-acquired infections related to inadequate hand hygiene, our organization has done the following within the last 12 months or has had the following in place during the last 12 months and updates are made regularly: a 🗖 developed and implemented explicit policies and procedures across the entire organization to prevent hospital-acquired infections due to inadequate hand hygiene including CDC guidelines with category IA, IB, or IC evidence. (p.250) ACTION ь 🗖 implemented a formal performance improvement program addressing hospital-acquired infections focused on hand hygiene compliance, with regular performance measurement and tracking improvement (pp.250-251) OR monitored a previously implemented hospital-wide performance improvement program that measures, and demonstrates full achievement of, the impact of this specific Safe Practice. (pp.250-251) 19.5 Review of this safe practice is complete.
+This check box is in the online survey tool to ensure that your hospital has reviewed data entry for the above questions.
 This question must be marked, even if no items are checked.